bilal-chughtai/site/src/pos-sae.md

 ![](img/pos-sae/1.png)

-Figure 1: **(Dots)** The top 3 PCA components of rows 1 to 127 of gpt2-small’s positional embedding matrix explain 95% of their variance. **(Crosses)** SAEs trained on layer 0 residual stream activations learn many features that together recover this 1 dimensional helical manifold.
+<center>_**(Dots)** The top 3 PCA components of rows 1 to 127 of gpt2-small’s positional embedding matrix explain 95% of their variance. **(Crosses)** SAEs trained on layer 0 residual stream activations learn many features that together recover this 1 dimensional helical manifold.
 Colour corresponds to the position on which the feature is most active.
 Blue corresponds to position 1, red corresponds to position 127.
-The position 0 row and SAE features are omitted (as they are weird).
+The position 0 row and SAE features are omitted (as they are weird)._</center>

 We investigate _positional SAE features_ learned by layer 0 residual stream SAEs trained on gpt2-small.
 In particular, we study the activation `blocks.0.hook_resid_pre`, which is the sum of the token embeddings and positional embeddings.
 Importantly gpt2-small uses absolute learned positional embeddings – that is, the positional embeddings are a trainable parameter (learned) and are injected into the residual stream (absolute).